My COVID19 Story

 – Randy never developed a fever.
 I developed a mild fever at the start of Week 3, ranging from 99.1 to 101 and easily controlled with Tylenol.
 What was distinctive about the fever is that it was all over the place.
 It would go up and down and up and up and down over the course of an hour.

-– Throughout Week 2 and Week 3, and to this very day, Randy and I have had the most extreme lethargy, fatigue, muscle weakness.
+– Throughout Week 2 and Week 3, and to this very day that I am writing this in Week 6, Randy and I have had the most extreme lethargy, fatigue, muscle weakness.
 Something as simple as changing the bedsheets or writing an email is an ordeal that we have to psych ourselves up for.

 TOPIC #2 TAKEAWAYS:

 + You can have COVID19 without experiencing a fever, shortness of breath or dry cough.
 Some people have primarily gastrointestinal symptoms.
 I will post some of the most helpful online articles that cover the atypical symptoms.
 But really the atypical symptoms are not even that atypical, just less common.

 + Even if you are just feeling a bit “off” or having allergy symptoms, you should limit ALL public exposure until your symptoms have totally disappeared for an entire week.
 You should lay low and take care of your body for several days even if you feel all better!